 Rupert Pritchett AIWS - Managing Director

 Rupert has spent nearly 20 years in the wine trade, starting his career at the less-than-glamorous Victoria Wine in Guildford before becoming a manager of Majestic Wine.
 He has gained practical experience of winemaking both in the Southern Rhône (Gigondas) for Gabriel Meffre where he earned the 'Certificate de Vinificateur' and in Western Australia (Margaret River) where he worked a vintage for Capel Vale.
 He holds the WSET Diploma and the professional certificate in spirits.

 Rupert judges for both the International Wine Challenge and the Decanter Magazine Wine Awards.
-For the last three consecutive years he has been named by the Observer Magazine as one of the 50 "Rising Stars of the Drinks Industry".
+For three consecutive years he has been named by the Observer Magazine as one of the 50 "Rising Stars of the Drinks Industry".
 Rupert has also attended the Ecole des Grandes Maisons d'Alsace; a course run annually for 10 of the UK's top wine-buyers and sommeliers, from which he graduated as top candidate.

 Away from wine Rupert is a keen runner, although even this seems to become 'winey' in the location of major events - he completed Marathon du Medoc (Bordeaux) in September 2007 despite stopping off at quite a few of the wine tasting stops on the circuit and the oyster tasting at the 23rd mile.
 He also took part in a similar event in Beaune (Burgundy) in October 2011.